Enabling Security Hub CSPM - AWS Security Hub

 4. Choose Set delegated administrator.

-Security Hub API
+Security Hub CSPM API

 Invoke the EnableOrganizationAdminAccount API from the Organizations management account.
-Provide the AWS account ID of the Security Hub delegated administrator account.
+Provide the AWS account ID of the Security Hub CSPM delegated administrator account.

 AWS CLI

 Run the enable-organization-admin-account command from the Organizations management account.
-Provide the AWS account ID of the Security Hub delegated administrator account.
+Provide the AWS account ID of the Security Hub CSPM delegated administrator account.

 Example command: